PRTProject.com - The future of transportation

 As with conventional rail systems, the PRT system itself will also require specialized vehicles to handle track repair and inspections, clear debris from the rails, and so forth.

-There could also be specialization within passenger vehicles, possibly a one-person vehicle since most travel consists of a single passenger.
+There may also be specialization within passenger vehicles, possibly a one-person unit since most travel consists of a single passenger.

 Bicycle-Weight Technology

-Without the danger of vehicle to vehicle or vehicle to stationary object collisions, there is no need for a lot of mass.
-A car at standard occupancy weighs a ton per passenger.
-An Amtrak - 1200 pounds.
+Without the danger of vehicle to vehicle, or vehicle to stationary object collisions, there is no need for mass designed solely for protection.
+An automobile at standard occupancy weighs a ton per passenger.
+An Amtrak car - 1200 pounds.
 A bicycle - 20 pounds.
-A faired recumbent bicycle - maybe 75 to 85 pounds. www.minor-heresies.com

 Track Design

-Traditional rail systems run parallel to the roadways, requiring vast infrastructure investments due to raised platforms, tunnels, and land acquisitions.
-Lightrail systems can cost as much as $70 million per mile and take years to implement even short distances.
+Traditional rail systems run parallel to the existing roadways, requiring vast infrastructure investments due to raised platforms, tunnels, and land acquisitions.
+Lightrail systems can cost as much as $70 million per mile and take years to construct even short distances.

 http://www.monorails.org/tMspages/LRTconst.html